Chart Color Schemes

 Gordon - Killara features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

 The dwelling structure in Gordon-Killara, as per the latest Census, consisted of 55.7% houses and 44.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 68.8% houses and 31.3% other dwellings.
-Home ownership in Gordon-Killara was at 38.1%, with the rest being mortgaged (33.1%) or rented (28.8%).
-The median monthly mortgage repayment was $3,200, lower than Sydney metro's average of $3,500.
+This compares to Sydney metro's 68.8% houses and 31.3% other dwellings.
+Home ownership in Gordon-Killara stood at 38.1%, with the rest being mortgaged (33.1%) or rented (28.8%).
+The median monthly mortgage repayment was $3,200, below Sydney metro's average of $3,500.
 The median weekly rent figure was $600, compared to Sydney metro's $630.
-Nationally, Gordon-Killara's mortgage repayments were significantly higher at $1,863 and rents substantially above the national average of $375.
+Nationally, Gordon-Killara's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing